 The Alzheimer's Society is the UK's leading care and research charity for people with dementia, their families and carers.
 They produce information and advice sheets to support those affected by dementia.
 Finding out that someone close to you has dementia, and coping with the ongoing illness, can be distressing for anyone.
 But children and young people can find it particularly difficult.
 This advice sheet explains how to talk to children about dementia and suggests ways of helping them feel secure and involved.

 The Alzheimer’s Society is the UK’s leading care and research charity for people with dementia, their families and carers.
 They produce information and advice sheets to support those affected by dementia.
-People with Aids sometimes develop cognitive impairment, particularly in the later stages of their illness.
-This information sheet explains how aids-related cognitive impairment is diagnosed, and describes the symptoms and treatments available.
+Counselling, or ‘talking therapy’, gives people the chance to talk in confidence to a trained professional counsellor about problems or issues that are causing them concern.
+There are many different types of counselling available.
+This information sheet explains how counselling might help people with dementia, carers and former carers.

 The Alzheimer's Society is the UK's leading care and research charity for people with dementia, their families and carers.
 They produce information and advice sheets to support those affected by dementia.
 Dementia with Lewy bodies (DLB) is a form of dementia that shares characteristics with both Alzheimer’s and Parkinson’s diseases.
 It may account for 10 to 15 per cent of all cases of dementia in older people.
 This information sheet outlines the symptoms of DLB, how it is diagnosed and how it is treated.